mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 [^2]: I have to believe that this is an irrefutable truth, and that its either me -- or the other party -- misunderstanding the context which causes conflict.

 [^3]: I'm totally making this example up, BTW.
 I know nothing of leaking maps!

+[^4]: I feel the need to jump in and defend the last one immediately: the context there might have been that I felt a pint or three with a friend was necessary, but that I couldn't admit my impairment to the boss the next day!